material-motion/material-motion/specifications/view_duplication.md

 This is the engineering specification for the Duplicator object.

 A Duplicator creates apparent replicas of visual elements.
-An apparent replica does not necessarily need to be a functional replica.
+An apparent replica does not necessarily need to be as functional as the original element.

 ---